Adding a new SIEM connecter

 Add Splunk connector

-A test event is triggered to ensure the configuration is correct.
-If any configuration settings are incorrect, an error is displayed:
+Coro triggers a test event to verify the configuration.
+If any settings are incorrect, Coro displays an error:

 Invalid connector configuration

-After successful configuration, the new connection is displayed with a Connected status:
+After successfully configuring, Coro displays the new connection with a Connected status.

 Successful Splunk connector configuration

-The connector is added to the channel workspace as well as to all child workspaces linked to the channel workspace (provided Apply to all customers was enabled during configuration).
+Coro adds the connector to the channel workspace and all child workspaces linked to it, provided Apply to all customers was enabled during configuration.

 Configuration is complete.

-If, after a SIEM configuration has been created, the SIEM endpoint becomes unavailable Coro will retry the connection in two hours.
-If the SIEM endpoint remains unavailable after this, a message is displayed in the Messages section of the Coro Actionboard:
+If the SIEM endpoint becomes unavailable after the SIEM configuration is created, Coro retries the connection in two hours.
+If the endpoint is still unavailable, Coro displays a message in the Messages section of the Actionboard:

 Unavailable connector message

-If the SIEM service is currently not connected, a Disconnected status is displayed:
+If the SIEM service is not connected, Coro displays a Disconnected status:

 Failed connector configuration

-No events are collected when the SIEM service is disconnected.
-This commonly happens if the downstream SIEM server is down.
+Coro does not collect events when the SIEM service is disconnected, which typically occurs if the downstream SIEM server is unavailable.
 Users can retry the connection by using the Sync action.

 Coro sends all events to the configured SIEM in real time.
 All data/metadata related to the event is returned, for example, ticketType and workspaceId: Data returned from SIEM service